 To recruit technicians, there is no magic wand.
 Every technician has a different desire for a job position as it goes for compensation, how they are paid (flat rate vs. hourly), benefits, and perks.

 One big problem I see is, from a technician’s perspective, finding a good job isn’t exactly easy.
-There are a million job boards to look at and an overwhelming amount of job openings available for techs.
+There are a million job boards to look at and an overwhelming amount of job openings available for diesel mechanic careers.
 To top it off, all job postings look the same.
 “We have great company culture and are a great team!”
 Do you?
 Do you really?
 This makes it extremely difficult for techs to figure out which place is actually a good place to work.

 So what do techs do?
 Most of the time, they won’t get too far in their job search.
 It’s not worth the time and effort to comb through identical job postings, apply, and interview only to discover the shop isn’t a good fit for them.